daudix/daudix.one/content/online/index.md

 For me it's currently <time id="clock"><noscript>NO:JS</noscript></time> <small>(UTC+3)</small> and I'm <span id="online-indicator"><noscript>N/A</noscript></span>.

-Feel free to reach out to me on any of these!
-I'm usually too shy to start the conversation, but I'm excited to chat once someone messages me first.
+Feel free to reach me out on any of these!
+Although I'm usually too shy to start the conversation, I'm happy to chat once someone messages me first.

 <small>From most preferred to the least ↓</small>